Lights Out (2016 film): Sequel

 In July 2016, a week after the film's release, it was announced that New Line Cinema and Warner Bros.
 Pictures had greenlit a sequel.
 Heisserer and Sandberg will return to write and direct the film, respectively, while Wan and Lawrence Grey will return to produce under their Atomic Monster and Grey Matter Productions banners.

-As of 2024, there has been no update on the sequel's development.
+In March 2026, it was announced that the sequel had re-entered development with Connor O. McIntyre writing the film with Heisserer and Sandberg now serving as producers.